AdobeDocs/campaign-classic.es-ES/help/delivery/using/automating-via-workflows.md

 ### Transición {#transition}

-La opción **Generar una transición de salida** le permite añadir una transición de salida a la actividad **[!UICONTROL Gestión de contenido]** para vincular una nueva actividad a la ejecución del flujo de trabajo.
+The **Generate an output transition** option lets you add an output transition to the **[!UICONTROL Content management]** activity to link a new activity to workflow execution.
 Tras comprobar esta opción, introduzca una etiqueta para la transición.

 ## Ejemplos {#examples}